openKolibri/klais-16/readme.md

 | LED        | 0x12 `DC2`   |    16 | Control individual LEDs     |
 | Brightness | 0x13 `DC3`   |     1 | Set brightness              |

+**Only ASCII mode is verified in firmware version 0.6 other modes are in beta**

 #### UART
 The UART hardware is used to receive and transmit data from a module to another.
 Communication is through an 8 bit NRZ with one start bit and one stop bit encoding with no pairity and the default baud rate is `115200 bps`.
 The voltage levels are the module power voltage, nominally `5V`.

 The UART is initialized on boot and the recieve interrupt is enabled.
 When a new character has been read in the receive buffer, the interrupt fires.

 ##### RX

-Based on the recieve mode loads the new data into either the recive buffer...
+Based on the recieve mode the new data is loaded into the recieve buffer.
+The number of consequtive bytes read is dependent on the modethat is set.
+A mode byte recieved after mode has been reset will change the mode as well.
+The transmit interupt is fired when a new byte is recived and the buffer is full depending on the current recieve mode.

 ##### TX

-I'm going to need to go really in depth for this...
-This is really complicated to explain, even to myself.
-I wish I had a technical writer
+The first byte is sent by the interupt trigger.
+Depending on the transmit mode, the interupts continue to fire stepping down through the buffer, until it is empty, outputting the data in the same format as it was recieved.

 #### Brightness
 There are nine brightness levels including blanking.
 They are accessed with sending the bringess?? mode selector followed by the brightness code.